A picture story tribute…

 Anup Singh then goes on to illustrate what he means by explaining that Irrfan Khan was obsessed with flying kites and during lunch breaks would disappear to do that.
 “If you wanted to find him you only had to look up to the sky and where there was a kite, there was Khan,” he added.
 “One day I asked him about his fondness for kites.
 He explained that you can control kites but it’s one gust of wind that can bring the kite down and he found that acting was also similar.
 There are things you can control and things that you can’t fathom.”

-Sangeeta Datta, writer, director and founder of Baithak UK (a cultural organisation promoting music, art and learning), arranged an evening of Indian Cinema at British Academy of Film & Television Arts (BAFTA) 2017 featuring leading lights of Indian cinema, Javed Aktar, Shabana Azmi and Farhan Akhtar – and Khan attended a guest.
-Khan addressed the audience and share an onstage conversation with Azmi – In this he talks about “dancing on suffering” and how it changed his perception of making such the film ‘Qissa’.
+Sangeeta Datta, writer, director and founder of Baithak UK (a cultural organisation promoting music, art and learning), arranged an evening of Indian Cinema at British Academy of Film & Television Arts (BAFTA) 2017 featuring leading lights of Indian cinema, Javed Aktar, Shabana Azmi and Farhan Akhtar – and Khan attended as a guest.
+Khan addressed the audience and shared an onstage conversation with Azmi – In this he talks about “dancing on suffering” and how it changed his perception of making such the film ‘Qissa’.

 There is more here.